Background pattern

 Imikeraderm contains butylhydroxytoluene (E321)

-Butylhydroxytoluene (E321) may cause local skin reactions (such as contact dermatitis) or irritation of the eyes and mucous membranes.
+Butylhydroxytoluene (E321) may cause local skin reactions (such as contact dermatitis) or eye and mucous membrane irritation.

 3. How to use Imikeraderm